MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 ```

 Owner Moderated IB mode cannot be set on a site with segments.
 Remove the segments first before setting IB mode as Owner Moderated.
 Access to an Owner Moderated site is allowed to users who have site access permissions.
 Sharing of an Owner Moderated OneDrive and its contents is only allowed by the site owner per their IB policy.

-## Enable SharePoint and OneDrive information barriers in your organization

-Enabling information barriers for SharePoint and OneDrive are configured in a single action.
-Information barriers for the services cannot be enabled separately.
-To enable information barriers for OneDrive, see [Enable SharePoint and OneDrive information barriers in your organization](/sharepoint/information-barriers#enable-sharepoint-and-onedrive-information-barriers-in-your-organization).
-After you've enabled information barriers for SharePoint and OneDrive, continue with the OneDrive guidance in this article.

-## Sharing files from a OneDrive that has segments associated

-When a segment is associated with a OneDrive:

-- The option to share with "Anyone with the link" is disabled.
-- Files and folders can be shared only with users whose segment matches that of the OneDrive.
-In the above example, users in the Sales segment can share OneDrive content with other users in either the Sales or HR segment whereas users in the HR segment can share their OneDrive content with other users in the HR segment only.

-When a OneDrive has no segments associated:

-- The user can share files and folders based on the information barrier policy applied to the user and the sharing setting for the OneDrive.

-## Accessing shared files from a OneDrive that has segments associated

-For a user to access content in a OneDrive that has segments associated:

-- The user's segment must match a segment that is associated with the OneDrive.

-    AND

-- The files must be shared with the user.

-Non-segment users can access shared OneDrive files only from other non-segment users.
-They can't access shared OneDrive files from users who have a segment applied.

 ## Effects of changes to user segments